apache/flink-cdc/docs/content/connectors/oceanbase-cdc.md

 The OceanBase CDC Connector contains some options for both sql and stream api as the following sheet.

 *Note*: The connector supports two ways to specify the table list to listen to, and will get the union of the results when both way are used at the same time.
 1. Use `database-name` and `table-name` to match database and table names in regex.
-Can only be used in `initial` startup mode.
+As the `obcdc` (former `liboblog`) only supports `fnmatch` now, we can't use regex directly to filter change events, so these two options can only be used in `initial` startup mode.
 2. Use `table-list` to match the exact value of database and table names.

 <div class="highlight">